SoftUni-Internal/interactive-content/EN/02-Inheritance/02-Using-Inherited-Members.md

 class Student extends Person {
   private School school;
-  public Student(String name, School school) {
+  public Student(String name, School school) {  // If we don't call our SuperClass's constructor a compile-time error will be thrown.
     super(name); //Best practises says that constructor call should be called first this.school = school;
   }

-//You can also furfill the parent constructor with some default values, just like this. public Student(School school){
+//You can also fulfill the parent constructor with some default values, just like this. public Student(School school){
       String defaultName = "John Doe";
       super(defaultName);